 For example, if it takes more than five seconds to load a page, there’s a 90% chance of a bounce rate increase.
 If you have a personal blog for your own use, sure, it won’t matter much.
 But if you’re an eCommerce business owner, it might affect your user experience (lost traffic) and overall profit.

-HostRocket only provides customer support through a ticketing system and telephone (no live chat or email).
+HostRocket only provides customer support through a ticketing system, knowledge base, and telephone (no live chat or email).

-Initially, we weren’t very happy, as tickets typically take years (in internet speed anyway) to resolve.
+Initially, we weren’t very happy that there’s no live chat option, as tickets typically take years (in internet speed anyway) to resolve.

 HostRocket does not hold back what concerns “unlimited goodies”.
 Their shared hosting plan is packed with many handy features like unlimited bandwidth, storage, email accounts, websites, free site backups, and databases.
 To name a few.